 As of Amnesia's 1.3 release, the method in which the game reads Skyboxes has changed slightly, noticeably in orientation and raw image layout.
-For now, the information is a TEMPORARY FIX.
 Should the Skybox issues be fixed, this will be rewritten.

-The below applies to Amnesia: The Dark Descent version 1.3 or above.
+The below applies to Amnesia: The Dark Descent's beta version (titled 131111) or below.
 Skyboxes may show incorrectly depending on which Amnesia version you choose.